ClintH/interactivity/connectivity/motion-stream/README.md

 If you are unfamiliar with websockets, starting with `websocket-simple`.

 Please see `interactivity\HTTPS.md` for how to serve your script over HTTPS.
 This is necessary for it to work in Chrome-based browsers.
 With the provided `websocket-server`, Start it like so: ```node server.js --tunnel --qr --quiet```.

+It's also possible to [fork the code on Glitch](https://glitch.com/edit/#!/ch-motion-data)